 This contemporary style, five-bedroom detached house commands a floor area of 10,000sq ft and includes an indoor swimming pool together with gym and leisure facilities.
 Rear facing, the property has been constructed on raised land that slopes down to a natural stream with breath-taking countryside views beyond.

-AKW, one of the UK’s leading providers of accessibility solutions, has launched its stylish new Onyx range of bathroom accessories.
-Designed with both safety and sophistication in mind, the Onyx range brings contemporary design to inclusive bathroom solutions.
+AKW, one of the UK’s leading providers of accessibility solutions, has launched a new range of coloured tiles, backer boards and mosaic border tiles, for the ultimate in inclusive bathroom installations.

 AKW’s new coloured, glazed ceramic tiles are a stylish addition to the company’s existing range of tiles and accessories.
 The 400 x 250mm x 8mm sized tiles are digitally printed with a stone-effect and can be used as bathroom wall or splashback tiles.
 They are available in four colourways ranging from a matt finish grey to gloss finished cream, light grey and white.
 In addition, a range of mosaic border tiles has been launched to complement the existing tile range and allow for the creation of more decorative finishes in white tiled bathrooms.
 Available in marble, blue and grey colourways, AKW’s mosaic border tiles provide a glossy, elegant finish.

 Leading tile distributor Ceramique Internationale has launched a new collection of brick-shaped glazed wall tiles, suitable for bathroom and kitchen walls.